aru8589/aru8589.github.io/_pages/about.md

 permalink: /
 title: "Exploring Research, Science, Creativity, and Novel Ideas."
 author_profile: true
-description: "Arunendu Das is a Post-Doctoral Research Associate at TCG-CREST, Ph.D. in Computational Chemistry, experience with DFT, ab-initio molecular dynamics, and machine learning to design catalysts and materials for N2 reduction, hydrogen storage, clean energy and classical molecular dynamics simulations of biological systems"
+description: "Arunendu Das is a Post-Doctoral Research Associate at TCG-CREST, Ph.D. in Computational Chemistry, experience with DFT,ab-initio molecular dynamics, and machine learning to design catalysts and materials for N2 reduction, hydrogen storage, clean energy and classical molecular dynamics simulations of biological systems"
 redirect_from:
   - /about/
   - /about.html